Aussie Broadband were a small telco servicing rural Australia and providing ADSL + Wireless Internet.

 Facebook ads were run from 5-7pm during ‘peak congestion’ times, targeting tech audiences who followed publications like Gizmodo and resided in nbn™-ready areas.
 We also used creative tactics such as targeting facebook ads promoting content at specific journalists at publications we wanted to be picked up in.

 Utilising content to increase organic traffic with blog articles written based on search volume and industry/competitor audits to find top linked/shared content.
 We also utilised Aussie Broadbands extensive FAQ database and created and optimised hundreds of individual pages which ranked in Google’s Featured Snippets position.
+Using SEMRush‘s Keyword Magic Tool we also identified relevant questions people were asking and which ones had a “featured snippet” showing and created content around these questions.

 Automated email-sequences that triggered once someone checked availability, attempted to purchase online or downloaded one of our free internet speed guides were copy-written and built.
 Each sequence was dynamic and aimed to sell the best service depending on the nbn™ speed or availability the user could get.